PombertLab/A2GB/README.md

 ##### Performing homology searches against reference datasets

-If desired, reference datasets can also be used to help with annotations.
-Homology searches against custom datasets or downloaded from NCBI can be performed in as described above.
-NCBI datasets can be accessed from the [NCBI genome](https://www.ncbi.nlm.nih.gov/genome) database.
-They can also be access directly from their new [dataset](https://www.ncbi.nlm.nih.gov/datasets/genomes/) repository.
+If desired, reference datasets (custom or downloaded from NCBI) can also be used as databases in homology searches to help with annotations.
+NCBI datasets can be accessed from the [NCBI genome](https://www.ncbi.nlm.nih.gov/genome) database or directly from their new [dataset](https://www.ncbi.nlm.nih.gov/datasets/genomes/) repository.

 For example, using two datasets downloaded from NCBI: